lauradriscoll/Aind.Behavior.VrForaging.Analysis/README.md

 # Save environment settings
 pip freeze > requirements.txt

+# How to install the environment
+## (recommended) Use UV and type these commands in the terminal
+* uv venv
+* uv sync --extra linters (if you want them)
+* cd .venv\Scripts\activate.ps1
+* uv pip install -e ./ in terminal

+## Alternative:
-# Install the environment using create environment in Visual Studio and selecting requirements.txt
+* Install the environment using create environment in Visual Studio and selecting requirements.txt

-# Use the following command to install in editable mode
+* Activate environment
-pip install -e ./
+* Run pip install -e ./ in terminal